Cold Cap Chemo: a Doctor’s Personal Experience

-My experience with cold caps during chemotherapy was a comfort to me during breast cancer treatment.
+Cold cap chemo as a dermatologist with breast cancer - I didn't see this coming!
+My experience with using cold caps during chemotherapy turned out to be a comfort to me when I was treated for breast cancer.
 I was terribly traumatized when my doctors said I needed chemotherapy to treat really aggressive breast cancer in 2013 thanks to the BRCA gene mutation that I never knew I had.
 I didn't want vitality draining chemo drugs and I didn't want to lose my hair.
 I could not get out of the chemo treatment if I wanted a shot at survival.
 I could, however, try to salvage some hair during the process.

 There were, of course, other anxieties swirling in my head, but I had to quickly decide whether I would use cold caps in an attempt to mitigate chemo hair loss.
 Both my husband and I loved my hair.
 We decided to give them a try.